 - Check how long each response should be and keep the answers close to that length

 - Get feedback on the application from friends, family or someone at the school before you submit

 - If you're unsure about what to include, email firstname.lastname@example.org.

 After you submit the application, ask your principal to verify your child's school results.
-They must do this by the end of March.
+They must do this by 1 March.

 The principal only needs to verify the results once.
 If they do not agree with the results, we will ask you to correct the application.
 You will need to get the principal to verify the updated application.

 If you haven't received an email to confirm verification by 1

 March, speak to your principal as soon as possible.

 Once the principal verifies the application, you cannot change any details.